kcaayush2158/-6---Binding-Data-to-a-Model-Example-Angular-8-/README.md

-# Binding Data into a Model Example
+# Binding Data into a Model Example (Angular Form)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.1.